Rutes » Sant Esteve d’Olius

 The Sant Esteve d’Olius church is a Lombard-Romanesque style monument dating from year 1079.
 It has a very singular crypt of great beauty, which has six columns that open to form a palm-like shape.
 It’s one of the most outstanding Romanesque ensembles in Catalonia.
 Close to it, there is an Iberian archeological site from the 3rd century BC with remains of the wall and of a big silo field (holes in the ground used to store grains).
 You can also visit the Modernist cemetery, which is perfectly blended with nature and which was designed in 1915 by architect Bernardí Martorell, who was influenced by Antoni Gaudi.
 Olius is located near the Cardener River and is an interesting spot due to its conservation and the river species that live there.

-Near the small model aircraft track, we turn right and go around Casa Marcús and then enter a forest path, following the GR until we reach the monumental complex of Olius.
-Once the area is explored, we take the path that we find between the cemetery and the porch, where we will cross a small bridge and ascend through the forest where, after about 500 meters, we will arrive at the same path that we have done on the one-way trip, to follow it until you cross the Berga road and follow the GR.
-When we get to C 462 we follow it for 2.2 km. until we come across a path on the left, and skirting the hermitage of San Honorat, a small and attractive Romanesque chapel, we go down a path that will take us to the cemetery and follow the path that will take us back to the center of Solsona, where the route is finished.
+Near the small model runway, we turn right and skirt Casa Marcús and then enter a wooded path, following the GR until we reach the monumental complex of Olius.
+After exploring the area, take the path between the cemetery and the porch, where we will cross a small bridge and climb through the forest where, after about 500 meters, we will reach the same path we did one way, to follow it until you cross the Berga road.
+At this point we can choose to follow the GR (about 2 km by road) or return to where we came from.

 You can follow this route on Wikiloc.